Best FPS Mouse for 2020

 - Supported by a one year warranty

-And where Razer uses their own proprietary sensors, this mouse has a Pixart 3389 built in.
-It's regularly praised as one of the best sensors you'll find in a mouse for games, in large part due to the extremely tight precision that it offers.
-There's even onboard memory built in so you can save your settings and use them wherever you go.
+Where Razer uses their own proprietary sensors, this mouse has a Pixart 3389 built-in.
+It's regularly praised as one of the best FPS sensors you'll find in a gaming mouse for FPS games, in large part due to the extremely tight precision that it offers.
+There's even onboard memory built-in so you can save your settings and use them wherever you go.

 - High-quality third party sensor